LeetLLM

 1accept: typed record 2reject: contract not satisfied 3reject: contract not satisfied

-Use structured outputs or a grammar-guided runtime when the system must produce the contract directly rather than repair raw prose.
+Use structured outputs or a grammar-guided runtime when the system must produce the contract directly rather than repair free-form text.

 "Grammar-guided decoding is always slow"